arp-wtm/slider_for_flutter_dartpad_workshop/step_03/instructions.md

-Create inside IntroSliderState a PageView widget with three containers inside red, blue and green
+Create inside IntroSliderState a PageView widget with <br> three containers inside red, blue and green